The South West show goes on

 Video

-For more than 30 years music careers have been made at showcases at the South By South West festival in Austin, Texas.
+Musicians were offered a new opportunity when coronavirus cancelled the South By South West music festival in Austin, Texas.

-But when it became one of the first music festivals to be cancelled because of coronavirus, musicians were left out of pocket and without a platform to perform on.

-That’s when various music bodies, known as the British Music Embassy, banded together to create a gig to be played across the BBC and online.

 -